AmuseArafat0/workshop-summarizer/README.md

 | SubRip | `.srt` | Works, timestamps stripped |
 | Plain text | `.txt` | Works as-is |

+## Privacy

+Your API key is stored only in `sessionStorage` (cleared when the tab closes) and sent directly to your chosen provider's API.
+Transcript text is never routed through any intermediary server.

 ## Customizing the Prompt

-Open `index.html` and find the `buildPrompt()` function (~line 220).
-Edit the instructions for each of the 5 sections to match your specific use case.
+Open `index.html` and find the `buildPrompt()` function.
+Edit the instructions for each section to match your specific use case.

 ## License